Text Classification

 The layers are stacked sequentially to build the classifier:

-• Next, a global_average_pooling_1d layer returns a fixed-length output vector for each example by averaging over the sequence dimension.
-This allows the model to handle input of variable length, in the simplest way possible.
+layer returns a fixed-length output vector for each example by averaging over the sequence dimension.
+This allows the model to handle input of variable length, in the simplest way possible. - This fixed-length output vector is piped through a fully-connected (

-• The last layer is densely connected with a single output node.
-Using the sigmoid activation function, this value is a float between 0 and 1, representing a probability, or confidence level.
+activation function, this value is a float between 0 and 1, representing a probability, or confidence level.

 Loss function and optimizer

 A model needs a loss function and an optimizer for training.
-Since this is a binary classification problem and the model outputs a probability (a single-unit layer with a sigmoid activation), we’ll use the binary_crossentropy loss function.
+Since this is a binary classification problem and the model outputs a probability (a single-unit layer with a sigmoid activation), we’ll use the binary_crossentropy

-This isn’t the only choice for a loss function, you could, for instance, choose mean_squared_error.
+.
 But, generally, binary_crossentropy is better for dealing with probabilities — it measures the “distance” between probability distributions, or in our case, between the ground-truth distribution and the predictions.

 Later, when we are exploring regression problems (say, to predict the price of a house), we will see how to use another loss function called mean squared error.